hanluOMH/openwallet-multipaz-developer-website/codelabs/Utopia Wholesale Codelab/Holder/0-Obtaining a credential.md

 ```

-ProvisioningSupport is a subclass of OpenID4VCIBackend, which is defined in the Multipaz library.
-ProvisioningSupport class is the bridge between your wallet and credential issuers.
+`ProvisioningSupport` is a subclass of `OpenID4VCIBackend`, which is defined in the Multipaz library. `ProvisioningSupport` class is the bridge between your wallet and credential issuers.
 It handles authentication, authorization, and secure communication.

+Here we creates an `OPENID4VCI_CLIENT_PREFERENCES` object, which defines configuration parameters such as `clientId`, `redirectUrl`, `locals`, and `signingAlgorithms`.
+The `OPENID4VCI_CLIENT_PREFERENCES` is then used when calling `launchOpenID4VCIProvisioning`.

 #### **1.3 Examine Key Methods**